holman/boom/Readme.markdown

 ## Current Status

 Precarious.
-I'm starting to use this a bunch now, but if you're tossing in important information like my list of animated .gifs, you'd be sitting pretty if you made a backup of `~/.boom`.
-Just in case something goes wrong.
+I'm starting to use this a bunch now, but if you're tossing in important business information (say, a carefully cultivated list of animated .gifs), you'd be sitting pretty if you made a backup of `~/.boom` every now and then, just in case.
+We're living on the edge, baby.

 Also, don't mistype anything.
 Everything should be 100% perfect if you type all the commands correctly.
 If you don't, it'll probably ungracefully error out and a puppy in Kansas will probably be murdered.
 You should be fine, though.
 As long as you don't have butter fingers.

+Soon enough, though, this'll be stable to the point where I can truthfully tell myself that this time baby, `boom` will be, bulletttttttttttttproof ♫.

 ## I love you